Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Finite graph bounds

-We now would like to prove a tighter version of Theorem \ref{th:dir-connectivity-bound-A} which involves non-backtracking walks and the weighted Ha\-shi\-moto matrix $H_p$, see Eq.~(\ref{eq:Hp}).
-To this end, we first quantify the strong connectedness of the OLG of the digraph $\mathcal{D}$: \begin{lemma} Let $\eta$ be the right eigenvector of the matrix $H_p$ corresponding to the positive PF eigenvalue $\lambda\equiv \rho(H_p)>0$.
-For a given arc $a \equiv i\to j$, consider a length-$\ell$ self-avoiding directed path from $a$ to $\bar a\equiv j\to i$,
+We now would like to prove a tighter version of Theorem \ref{th:dir-connectivity-bound-A} which involves non-backtracking paths and the weighted Ha\-shi\-moto matrix $H_p$, see Eq.~(\ref{eq:Hp}).
+To this end, we first quantify the strong connectedness of the OLG of the digraph $\mathcal{D}$: \begin{lemma} Let $\eta$ be the right PF eigenvector of the matrix $H_p$ corresponding to the positive eigenvalue $\lambda\equiv \rho(H_p)>0$.
+Consider a pair of mutually inverted arcs $a \equiv i\to j$ and $\bar a\equiv j\to i$, $\{a,\bar a\}\subset{\cal A}({\cal D})$, connected by a length-$\ell$ simple path,

 where $j_0\equiv i$, and $j_1=j_\ell\equiv j$; we assume $\mathcal{P}\subseteq\mathcal{A}(\mathcal{D})$.
 Denote

 Then the following inequalities are true:

 \end{lemma} \begin{proof} First, notice that $\eta$ satisfies the eigenvalue equation~(\ref{eq:EV}).
 Using it repeatedly along $\mathcal{P}$, write